riseshia/archived-riseshia-github-io/_posts/2016-01-10-elixir-05-case-cond-and-if.md

 ---
 layout: post
-title: Elixir - 05: case, cond and if
+title: "Elixir - 05: case, cond and if"
 date: 2016-01-10 08:29:20
 categories:
 ---